 "We are a way for the universe to know itself.
 Some part of our being knows this is where we came from.
 We long to return.
 And we can, because the cosmos is also within us.
 We're made of star stuff," Sagan famously stated in one episode.

-"All organic matter containing carbon was produced originally in stars," Impey told Life's Little Mysteries.
+"All organic matter containing carbon was produced originally in stars," Impey told Live Science.
 "The universe was originally hydrogen and helium, the carbon was made subsequently, over billions of years."

 How star stuff got to Earth

-When it has exhausted its supply of hydrogen, it can die in a violent explostion, called a nova.
-The explosion of a massive star, called a supernova, can be billions of times as bright as the Sun , according to "Supernova," (World Book, Inc., 2005).
+When a star has exhausted its supply of hydrogen, it can die in a violent explostion, called a nova.
+The explosion of a massive star, called a supernova, can be billions of times as bright as the sun, according to "Supernova," (World Book, Inc., 2005).
 Such a stellar explosion throws a large cloud of dust and gas into space, with the amount and composition of the material expelled varying depending on the type of supernova.

 A supernova reaches its peak brightness a few days after it first occurred, during which time it may outshine an entire galaxy of stars.
 The dead star then continues to shine intensely for several weeks before gradually fading from view, according to "Supernova."